 - Beers on hand

-- a cross bar along the back is not shown... should see in later pictures.
+- ** a cross bar along the back is not shown... you should see it in later pictures.

 - At this point in time I forgot to take intermediate pictures, so all I have to show are the final views.
 There should be enough in these pictures to depict how it was put together with some legitimate guessing.